tasket/Qubes-vpn-support/README.md

 On Qubes 3.x this script is linked to qubes-firewall-user-script.
 Adding your own iptables rules is most easily done by copying the original script to /rw/config and inserting new rules near the top.
 The section that 'Corrects nameserver IPs' corrects a Qubes 3.x issue that prevented the VPN VM from being used as a "Deny except" whitelist firewall.

-On Qubes 4.x this script is linkd to /rw/config/qubes-firewall.d/90_tunnel-restrict and you can add a custom script in the qubes-firewall.d folder to include your own rules.
+On Qubes 4.x this script is linked to /rw/config/qubes-firewall.d/90_tunnel-restrict and you can add a custom script in the qubes-firewall.d folder to include your own rules.

 Outgoing traffic is controlled by group ID of the running process.
 So even if your VPN provider has dozens of IPs randomly-assigned via DNS or uses a client other than openvpn then no editing of the firewall script should be necessary.
 However, this group-based control can be safely removed if necessary by simply changing OUTPUT policy to ACCEPT; the restriction exists only to prevent accidental clearnet access from within the VPN VM and does not affect anti-leak rules for connected downstream VMs.